aprakashumich/hw_182w13/README.txt

 This creates a version-controlled backup repository in your ITD storage space.
 It will maintain both old and current versions of your system as long as you remember to run the next command to backup your files often.

-Note: The IAs/TAs and Professor also have read access to your homework repository.
+Note: The IAs/TAs and Professor will also have read/write access to your homework repository.
 That way, we can more easily help you when needed as well verify that you have done the work on time, in case something goes wrong with Ctools submission.
 (At some point, this may replace the CTools submission system in the class.
 For now, submit your final solutions to Ctools.)